Preprints

 Subjects: Climate, Environmental Indicators and Impact Assessment, Oil, Gas, and Energy

 Exports of liquefied natural gas (LNG) from the United States are growing rapidly, and the United States government must balance a multiplicity of interests in deciding to what extent the growth of LNG exports should be further encouraged.
 Its decisions must be consistent with the Natural Gas Act, which mandates that exports of natural gas be in the public interest.
-In the current [...]
+In the current administration, [...]

 Navigating uncertainty and sensitivity analysis of future tropical cyclone risk estimates